MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/nc-pep_x-pofxcallbackprocessorhalt.md

 </ul>
 If the <i>Flags</i> parameter contains an illegal combination of flag bits, <b>ProcessorHalt</b> fails and returns STATUS_INVALID_PARAMETER.

-The PEP can call this routine at IRQL &lt;= HIGH_LEVEL.
+The PEP can call this routine at IRQL <= HIGH_LEVEL.